 The controllers were prone to failure.
 This led to several third-party vendors (most notably Wico) to release third-party controllers of varying quality and devices that would allow the use of the 9-pin 2600 joysticks on the 5200.

-Later, Atari would release a trackball-based controller, akin to the Marble Madness arcade controller.
+Later, Atari would release a trackball controller, akin to the Marble Madness arcade controller.
 Reception for this controller (officially called the Trak-Ball Controller), like the console itself, was lukewarm.
-The controller was as big as the console and was inconsistent in tracking movement.
-Atari later released a redesigned trackball controller with better motion detection and a more compact design, but by that time the 5200 had already failed to captivate audiences.
+The controller was almost as big as the console and was inconsistent in tracking movement.

 The original 5200 also came with a unique RF switch box that supplied power to the 5200 on the same cable that fed audio and video to the television.
 It reduced the number of cables running across users' floors, but was more expensive to manufacture and replace.
-The 5200 was incompatible with alternative adapters, making replacements harder to find.
-Atari later released a redesigned second generation 5200 system that was compatible with any normal power supply and RF switch box.
-The second generation 5200 had two joystick ports, unlike the original that had four (like the Atari 800 computer).
+The 5200 was incompatible with alternative adapters, making replacements hard to find.
+Atari released a revised 5200 system in 1983 which featured a built-in AC adapter port and could use a standard RF switch box.
+The revised 5200 also had two joystick ports, unlike the original that had four (like the Atari 400 and 800 computers).

 Far fewer games were released for the 5200 than that of competing consoles from Intellivision and ColecoVision.
 Few third-party game developers adopted the console because the 2600 already had 20 million users while the 5200 struggled to maintain 1 million users.
 Also development for the 2600 was cheaper and didn't require newer technology.
 The few games that were released for the 5200 were mostly designed or produced in-house by Atari.
 The console's short life span, due in part to the infamous game crash of 1984, curbed further growth of the console's game library.